BenFalken/P300-Speller/README.md

 # P300-Speller
-Software used in the P300 Speller BCI developed by the Speier Lab (UCLA)
+This code currently involves the code for a word frequency map, data tree, and particle filter -- all integral pieces of the P300 Speller being developed by the Speier Lab at UCLA.